 After completing the user interviews, I facilitated a workshop where we organized the findings using an Affinity Diagram.
 We then synthesized the insights and determined the product direction through a voting process.

-Afterward, we formulated several HMW questions and voted to select the final one.
+Afterward, we formulated several HMW questions based on the insights and voted to select the final one.

 HMW help users uncover structure and blind spots in their thinking while organizing complex information—without disrupting their natural workflow?

-To address these problems, we figured out several HMW questions voted for a HMW as our directions.
-Then, I hosted a workshop, and applied the 6–3–5 Brainwriting method to generate potential solutions.
+To address these problems, I hosted a workshop, and applied the 6–3–5 Brainwriting method to generate potential solutions.

 After that, we narrowed down the ideas through voting.
 To ensure our resources were invested in the right direction—and to validate whether users actually liked these ideas—we recruited five Heptabase users to test the proof of concept.